What is Section Terminating Equipment (STE) for OTN Applications?

 - Any 3R type of repeater.

-- CFP Optical Modules that also contain the DSP Transceiver.
+- CFP Optical Modules that also contains the DSP Transceiver.

 - Line Cards that include CFP2/CFP4 Optical Modules and OTN Framers.